fireotters/type-for-me/user-README.txt

 ------------------
 Changelog
 ------------------
+v.1.1.1 - Minor Update (07 October 2023)
+• Allow only 16:9 resolutions on desktop builds
+• For mobile users on web, the "WebGL builds are not supported" banner is now hidden

 v1.1 - Post-Jam Update (24 September 2023)
 • 5 levels added, for a total of 9 levels.
 Each character has 3 levels, and each character's final level sports a slight speed boost
 • Failure is more forgiving: